sachinchoolur/lightGallery/site-astro/src/content/docs/localization-rtl.md

 ## The `strings` object

-Every user-facing label in lightGallery v3 — core controls **and** plugin buttons — lives in a single `strings` setting.
+Every user-facing label in lightGallery v3, core controls **and** plugin buttons, lives in a single `strings` setting.
 Pass a partial object; the keys you provide merge over the English defaults.
 The same contract works in all four packages.